longitude-one/banned-bundle/README.md

     //...
 }
 ```
-Add the security layer:
+Step2, configure the security layer:

-If you don't use flex, add the UserChecker to your security config:
+If you don't use flex, add the UserChecker service to your security config:

 ```yaml
 # config/security.yaml